tyler-dodge/org-runbook/README.md

 ## Contributing

 Contributions welcome, but forking preferred.
+I plan to actively maintain this, but I will be prioritizing features that impact me first.

 I'll look at most pull requests eventually, but there is no SLA on those being accepted.